rsmattos/compchem_scripts/doc/spectrum.md

 - Hability to save in different formats.

 #### Fixes
-- Dealing with multiple calculation output files.
+- Plotting spectra of multiple files with gnuplot and data files.